VivekPRajeev/ipwbpncs/README.md

 - Added isSync to the tables so that local table can be synced to a backend Database for online connectivity (Feature to be implemented in the future)
 - User can preserve comments and intereactions after reload or relaunching the application
 - User comments are preserved between tabs
-- User can switch bettwen other users from the nav bar
+- User can switch between other users from the nav bar

 ## Assumptions And Considerations Made